-The campus consists of school buildings with grass lawns.
-The elementary school buildings are located in the south portion of the campus, while the intermediate and high school buildings are in the north and east portions of the campus.
-A garden area with greenhouses is located west of Building G. A baseball field and coffee plantation are located along the west perimeter of the campus.
+The Haaheo Elementary campus consists of school buildings with grass lawns.
+Tennis and basketball courts are located to the south, with open areas to the east.
+There is also a large area of overgrown vegetation to the west of the school buildings.
 A facility plan is provided as Figure 2-1.

-Figure 2-1 also shows high activity areas at Kau High & Pahala Elementary.
+Figure 2-1 also shows high activity areas at Haaheo Elementary.
 "High Activity Areas" include play areas, picnic areas, athletic fields, garden plots, unpaved parking areas, drop-off and loading areas, and any other area where students congregate on a regular basis.
 "Low Activity Areas" include open spaces not commonly used by students, building perimeters with landscaping that impedes regular access, building maintenance and storage areas, and any other areas where students are not expected to visit or congregate on a regular basis.